Come Visit Us !

 In the off season, we lock the gates on the property and have it to ourselves.
 We have hiking trails on the property and I try to use them just about every day for exercise.
 I work out in my shop and Charlene goes offsite to workout.
 We hang out with the alpaca and the cats, stream movies and various TV series and become recluses.

 We usually take a long trip each year in the off-season.
-Since building JuneBug, we have traveled through Chile and Argentina, New Zealand, Japan, Central America, Spain and France in the off season.
+Since building JuneBug, we have traveled through Chile and Argentina, New Zealand, Japan, Central America, Spain, France and Portugal in the off season.
 Occasionally, I’ll captain a rented sailboat in the Caribbean with friends.

 JuneBug has been the “wild ride” of both of our lives.
 We were each born to do what we are doing.
 We have hundreds of crazy stories from past weddings and events and have met a lot of fellow business owners, camper guests, wedding couples, neighbors and Creek Lounge attendees.